fzierler/LLR_HiRep_heatbath_input/README.md

 - `cores_per_node`: Specify the number of cores per node available on the chosen machine.
 - `N_NR_per_step`: The number of actual NR steps performed in every slurm array step
 - `N_RM_per_step`: The number of actual RM steps performed in every slurm array step
+- `rm_it`: Starting iteration number/weight for the RM updates
+- `time_limit`: Time limit to be set for all jobs

 ### Testing